 Their truffle selection also had eight varieties, half milk and half dark.
 All were double dipped in chocolate and housed a creamy enter.
 Options included: Apple Pie, Strawberry Balsamic, Hot Cocoa, Cheesecake, Curacao, Bananas Foster, Seattle Espresso, and Maui Coconut.

-Jason Vishnefske is the chocolatier and cofounder of the original Santa Barbara Chocolate Company which he and his partner, Matt Lansford, established in 1992.
+Jason Vishnefske is the chocolatier and cofounder of the original Santa Barbara Chocolate Company which he established in 1992.
 His zeal for chocolate, health, and organics informs every chocolate he creates.
 In addition, Santa Barbara Chocolate Company offers a Traveling Cacao Bar, an interactive chocolate tasting experience with edible displays showcasing all aspects of the bean.

 A generous flat rate shipping charge of $5.99 is another incentive to check out their multifarious offerings.